 The Learning and Skills (Wales) 2009 Measure secured a wider choice of curriculum and high quality learning support for 14-19 year old learners across Wales.

 The Measure is a means of driving the implementation of 14-19 Learning Pathways.
-It has ensured that all 14-19 learners in Wales are able to choose from a minimum of 30 courses of which five must be vocational.
+It has ensured that all learners key stage 4 in Wales are able to choose from a minimum of 25 courses of which three must be vocational and that 30 choices are available to 16-18 year old learners, of which 5 must be vocational.

 Young people have the chance to study a wide range of subjects on top of vital subjects like Maths and English.
 There are a range of vocational courses on offer that include work experience and learning outside of the school environment.